 This website is built to be a minimalistic presentation of the periodic table, providing useful information about different elements, for people to use for education or for reference.

-The site is currently still in active development, so features will be added as they are developed, and improvements will be frequent, although this means things may break more easily, so please let me know if you experience this.
+The site is currently in development, so features will be added as they are developed, and improvements will be frequent, although this means things may break more easily, so please let me know if you experience this.

 The periodic table is designed to be interactive, to allow information to be well presented and easy to access, on any device.